JasperFx/marten/README.md

 &#60;!-- endSnippet -->
 </pre>

 Note that when you run the docs locally, the above placeholder block in the Markdown file will get updated inline with the actual code snippet from the source code.
-Please ensure to commit the changes with the inline code snippet intact.
+Please commit the changes with the auto-generated inline code snippet as-is after you preview the docs page.
 This helps with easier change tracking when you send PR's.

 Few gotchas:

-- Do not edit/update any of the inline code snippet directly in the Markdown files.
-Any changes to the code snippets will need to done in the source code.
+- Any changes to the code snippets will need to done in the source code.
+Do not edit/update any of the auto-generated inline code snippet directly in the Markdown files.
-- Do not worry about the inline code snippet in Markdown file getting out of sync with the snippet in source code.
-The latest snippet are always pulled into the docs while we publish the docs.
+- The latest snippet are always pulled into the docs while we publish the docs.
+Hence do not worry about the inline code snippet in Markdown file getting out of sync with the snippet in source code.

 ### v3.x